7 Supplements That Actually Work for Blood Sugar Control: My 22-Year Guide

 5/ Magnesium: The Overlooked Essential

 Magnesium deficiency is extremely common in diabetics and can worsen insulin resistance.
 This mineral is required for over 300 enzymatic reactions involved in glucose metabolism.
 It improves insulin sensitivity significantly and reduces diabetes-related inflammation.
-This was one of my most important additions for overall health.

 6/ Omega-3 Fatty Acids: The Inflammation Fighter